timthepost/libsplinter/README.md

 that operates in shared memory (`memfd`) or uses memory-mapped files for persistent backing.

-Designed to support AI ephemeral memory workflows, Splinter synchronizes state between inference, retrieval, UI, and coordination layers through convenient but guarded shared memory regions.
+Designed to support AI ephemeral memory workflows and IPC, Splinter synchronizes state between inference, retrieval, UI, and coordination layers through convenient but guarded shared memory regions.
 Rust, TypeScript and even Bash scripts can all communicate using the same memory region, with a simple and convenient interface.